 - Evaluate performance and make informed investment decisions

-When utilised the right way, IoT systems can reduce energy bills and provide insightful data to improve operational efficiency and provide a better tenant/employee experience.
+When utilized the right way, iOT systems can reduce energy bills and provide insightful data to improve operational efficiency and provide a better tenant/employee experience.
 CBRE’s report has noted that 25 billion connected things will be in use by 2020 up from 4.9 billion in 2015.

 Building Information Modeling is a tool commonly used by the architecture industry to create visual models of the facility.
 According to the 2019 survey by IMAGINiT Technologies, the percentage of owners integrating BIM data into their facility management systems grew to 24.3%.